-When an approved representative applies for someone, require that the applicant provide a written statement authorizing the representative, or complete an Approved Representative Consent Form (Form 2998).
+When an approved representative applies for someone, require that the applicant provide a written or electronic (in IES) statement authorizing the representative, or complete an Approved Representative Consent Form (Form 2998).

 You may use Form 2998 when:

 - an applicant does not give their representative a written statement, or